 The Cognac Delimited Region

 The Cognac Delimited Region is located at the north of the Aquitaine basin, bordering the Atlantic Ocean.
-To the West, it borders the Gironde estuary and the islands of Ré and Oléron and to the East it neighbours the region of Angoulême and the Massif Central foothills.
+To the West, it borders the Gironde estuary and the islands of Ré and Oléron and to the East it neighbors the region of Angoulême and the Massif Central foothills.
 The landscape is formed by plains and small hills with smooth reliefs.
 The Charente river crosses the region, nourished by other streams: the Né, the Antenne, the Seugne rivers… The production area covers the Charente-Maritime and most of the Charente departments, and several districts of the Dordogne and Deux-Sèvres.
 It has a homogenous and mild seaside climate.
 Annual average temperature in the area is of about 13ºC (55 ºF), and winters are normally mild.
 The Delimited Region has a total area of over one million hectares (1 095 119 ha), but the actual vineyards only occupy 79 636 ha.
 Approximately 95% of them are used for Cognac production.

 Growing Areas (The Crus)